 Our PSHE and RSE provision is subject to regular consultation with Parents, Pupils and Staff.
 This takes the form of questionnaires, surveys and Staff INSET.

 In addition, our curriculum is shared with parents during Parent Information Evenings and in Parent-facing Medium Term Plans.
+RSE content is offered for parents to view and a letter is sent out to inform parents of upcoming RSE lessons.
 If parents have any concerns they are encouraged to contact their son's Form Teacher, Paul Russell, (Assistant Head Pastoral) or Sean Williams (Head of PSHE).